15—29 Coomoora Road, Springvale South

 Development Victoria is currently exploring options for transforming unused surplus land in Springvale South into a welcoming residential community.

-The site at 15-29 Coomoora Road, Springvale South was a Department of Education (DET) site that was declared surplus.
-The land was rezoned in July 2016 from Public Use Zone 2 to Neighbourhood Residential Zone allowing the land to be redeveloped for residential purposes.
+Previously a Department of Education (DET) site, it was declared surplus and rezoned in July 2016 from Public Use Zone 2 to Neighbourhood Residential Zone, allowing the land to be redeveloped for residential purposes.

-The site, located on the eastern side of Keysborough Primary School, was part of the former Keysborough College (Coomoora Campus) which was closed in 2011 as part of a schools’ merger.
-Thereafter, the land was declared surplus to education requirements by the DET.
+Located on the eastern side of Keysborough Primary School, the site was part of the former Keysborough College (Coomoora Campus) that closed in 2011.

 Development Victoria is committed to delivering sufficient housing to address demand, while responding to the local environment and neighbourhood character.

-Development Victoria hosted two community information sessions and an online survey, so members of the community could drop-in to learn more about the proposed development and share any feedback.
+Development Victoria held two community information sessions and an online survey, to allow community members to learn more about the proposed development and share their feedback.